 Jimmy Page, Eric Johnson and Eddie Van Halen famously used the Echoplex EP3 preamp as a boost, but few would want to carry a bulky tape echo to gigs these days.
 The EP Booster is a mini pedal containing an EP3-style preamp with internal boost frequency and EQ setting switches.
 The EP Booster is best suited to those looking for a versatile booster that can provide clean boosts, saturated overdrives and everything in between.

 The TC Electronic Spark is ideal for guitarists with a mid-range budget looking for more than just a booster with more than just a great boost range.
 This pedal’s 26dB boost range should cover most of your boost needs, but the Electronic Spark also has an ace up its sleeve: PrimeTime technology.
-This handy piece of tech allows you to engage the boost momentarily, keeping it on until you take your foot off the switch.
-This feature will be particularly useful for boosting specific riffs or solos.
+This handy piece of tech allows you to engage the boost momentarily, keeping it on until you take your foot off the switch – particularly useful for boosting specific riffs or solos.

 EarthQuaker Devices is known for some of the best boutique-style pedals on the market right now, and the Arrows V2 is a prime example.
 Though some of the company’s other creations are complex and nuanced, this is a no-nonsense preamp booster built to boost or cut your signal.
 As you turn up the knob, you’ll tighten lows, boost mids and add sparkle to highs.
 This pedal is great if you’re looking to push an amp or clean up a muddy pedal.

 The MXR M133 is perhaps the most ubiquitous boost pedal around, and for good reason too.
 It’s affordable, easy to use and provides excellent boost range.
-Its less-than-stellar aesthetic aside, there’s very little we can find fault with for this booster.
-It provides up to 26dB of boost, has a single drive knob to fiddle with and will only set you back $79.
-If you have an extremely sharp ear, you’ll notice a sprinkling of extra top-end when you kick the M133 on, but otherwise it’s as clean as it gets.
+It provides up to 26dB of boost, has a single volume knob to fiddle with and will set you back less than £100.
+If you have an extremely sharp ear, you’ll notice a sprinkling of extra top-end when you kick it on, but otherwise it’s as clean as it gets.